 Submit Your Petition Now!

-Impeach for Peace researched the methods available to initiate impeachment for Presidents, Vice Presidents, or any other power abusing federal official and found a rarely used part of the Rules of the House of Representatives.
-Indeed, the House rules empower individual citizens to initiate the impeachment process.
-The relevant part of the House rules is a section called the Jefferson's Manual.
-It is the subsection of the rules of the House of Representatives that speaks to the ways impeachment can be initiated.
-The manual is a guide to parliamentary procedure (originally written by Thomas Jefferson for the U.S. House), and is included (along with the Constitution) in the bound volumes of the rules of the House of Representatives.
-It is ratified by each congress (including the current one), and has been updated continuously through the history of our democracy.
+In 2006, we discovered that individual citizens have access to the impeachment process.
+We were researching methods available to initiate impeachment and found that the rules of the House of Representatives empower individual citizens to initiate the process.
+The relevant part of the rules is a section called the Jefferson's Manual.
+It is the section that speaks to the ways impeachment can be initiated.
+It has been ratified by each congress (including the current one), and has been updated continuously through the history of our democracy.
 The section covering impeachment lists the acceptable ways for bringing impeachment motions to the floor of the House.

 Before the House Judiciary Committee can put together the Articles of Impeachment (a set of charges against a public official), someone must initiate the impeachment process.
 Most often, this occurs when members of the House pass a resolution.
 Another method outlined in the manual, however, is for individual citizens to submit a memorial/petition for impeachment.

-After learning this information, Impeach for Peace found precedent in an 1826 memorial by Luke Edward Lawless which had been successful in initiating the impeachment of Federal Judge James H. Peck.
-Impeach for Peace then used this as a template for their "Formal Impeachment Petition."
-Now any citizen can fill out this petition and submit it, making it possible for Americans to do what our representatives are too often unwilling to do.
+After learning this information, we found precedent in an 1826 memorial by Luke Edward Lawless which had been successful in initiating the impeachment of Federal Judge James H. Peck.
+We then used this as a template for our "Formal Impeachment Memorial."
+Now any citizen can fill out this memorial and submit it, making it possible for Americans to do what our representatives are too often unwilling to do.

-When and to whom will the petitions be delivered?
+When and to whom will the memorials be delivered?

-After submitting your petition, you will receive an email that includes a link to your petition.
-While this is only viewable by you and whoever you share the link with, you have the option of contacting your congressperson and submitting the petition to them.
+After submitting your memorial, you will receive an email that includes a link to your memorial.
+While this is only viewable by you and whoever you share the link with, you have the option of contacting your congressperson and submitting the memorial to them.
 Simply locate their website through the House of Representatives, and send them a message including the link.
-However, we plan to collect as many petitions as possible, and then submit the petitions to any and all representatives who appear supportive of this type of accountability.
-Each time we deliver the petitions, the number of petitions will have grown, and so will the impact.
+However, we plan to collect as many memorials as possible, and then submit the memorials to any and all representatives who appear supportive of this type of accountability.
+Each time we deliver the memorials, the number of memorials will have grown, and so will the impact.
 We will send out updates when we do this through our website and social media profiles.

 TELL YOUR FRIENDS ABOUT THIS: